Bikeman868/UrlRewrite.Net/README.md

 to the `to` scope.
 Possible values are `LowerCase`, `UpperCase`, `UrlEncode`, `UrlDecode`.
 You can also register your own custom operations - see below.

-An example of a rule that makes lots of changes to the request follows:
+An example of a rule that makes changes to the request follows:
 ```
     <rule name="Flatten forms permenantly" stopProcessing="true">
       <condition scope="OriginalPathElement" index="-1" test="EndsWith" value=".aspx" />